 The next illustration shows two cross sections of the beam highlighting weld affected areas with “cross” welds, or “side” welds.
 Yes, the side welds are longer (deeper into views shown), but they don’t cross as many “lines of action” (as shown in the image above) for the primary bending forces.

 To be clear, the above concepts are the theory.
 While they do apply, please, this is not a time for alarm.
 The degree of weakening is small, and many trailers have cross welds.
-While it’s not the best choice, it’s also not a catastrophe waiting to happen.
+While it’s not the best choice, it is usually not a catastrophe waiting to happen.
 That said, when beams do have trouble, it’s often right near the welds.

 Note, we have a full article on beam loading for trailers if you want more on the subject.